awsdocs/amazon-ecs-developer-guide/doc_source/service-create-loadbalancer-bluegreen.md

    1. Repeat the steps for target group 2\.

    1. When you are finished configuring your Application Load Balancer, choose **Next step**\.
-Navigate to [Step 4: Configuring Your Service to Use Service Discovery](service-configure-servicediscovery.md)\.<a name="create-service-configure-nlb-bluegreen"></a>
+Navigate to [Step 4: Configuring your service to use Service Discovery](service-configure-servicediscovery.md)\.<a name="create-service-configure-nlb-bluegreen"></a>

 **To configure a Network Load Balancer for the blue/green deployment type**